semillakan6/brikwars-army-generator/README.md

 # BrikWars Army Generator

 A modern web application for creating and managing army lists for the BrikWars tabletop game.
 Built with Next.js and featuring a sleek, user-friendly interface.
+Serving as a sister project to the Statcard Generator (https://github.com/semillakan6/brikwars-statcard-gen) this App allows you to easily keep track of your units in battle, but if you want to learn how to stat your units I recommend starting with the card generator.

 You can check it out here! https://brikwarsarmygenerator.vercel.app/
 ---